Living in Vancouver Washington vs. Portland Oregon

 When it comes to yearly property taxes, you’re getting a better deal in Vancouver at a rate of 1.025% vs. Portland’s 1.197%.
 114.3 points vs. 130.8, the cost of living in Vancouver is also less than Portland.

 We’ve actually worked with quite a few clients who live in Washington but work in Oregon.
 This is because you can buy a home right across the river from Portland and get a newly-built house for say $400,000 that might set you back around $600,000 in Portland.
-So, you do get a lot more bang for your buck in Vancouver, WA.
+So, you do get a lot more bang for your buck when it comes to real estate in Vancouver, Washington.

+Now, while you may be saving on the cost of your home, living in Vancouver over Portland means you may experience a different style of life.
 Vancouver doesn’t have a huge downtown infrastructure or a lot of commerce, so you’re going to have to travel a little bit for some things.
-At around 365,000 people employed in Portland compared to just 81,000 in Vancouver, you’ll find more Vancouver residents crossing the river for their day job than the other way around.
+At around 372,000 people employed in Portland compared to just 87,000 in Vancouver, you’ll find more Vancouver residents crossing the river for their day job than the other way around.
 As Vancouver develops, you should expect that this will even out a little bit, allowing more people to take advantage of the zero income tax in Washington.

 The Columbia River separates Washington and Oregon.
 The river allows people to live both sides of it in Portland whereas, in Vancouver, you just have the one side with river availability.
 So, the Vancouver riverfront is likely to become extraordinarily coveted as the city continues to develop.